Back for its third year at RiverScape MetroPark, the Germanfest Picnic is ready to bring a taste of German culture to downtown Dayton.

-The Germanfest Picnic, run by the Liederkranz-Turner organization, came from humble beginnings in the summer of 1984.
-Though event organizers have held fast to the basic tenets, last year’s festival found its new home at RiverScape MetroPark.
-The festival will celebrate its 35th year once again in Downtown Dayton.
+The Germanfest Picnic, run by the Liederkranz-Turner organization, came from humble beginnings in the summer of 1983.
+The festival will celebrate its 36th year in downtown Dayton.

-Last year’s Germanfest concentrated on expanding the authentic food options available at the festival.
+Over the last two years, Germanfest has concentrated on expanding the authentic food options available at the festival.
 Needless to say, we think they accomplished their mission.

-The Germanfest Picnic is also built to be family friendly, with a kids play area, Culture Display, 5K and 10K race, and genealogy assistance.
+The Germanfest Picnic has several other activities in store, including a kids play area, Culture Display, a Germanfest race/walk, and genealogy assistance.

-Other happenings at the picnic include a traditional Polka mass, a Bavarian fashion show, a chance to win a Grand Raffle prize trip for two to Germany PLUS $1,000 of spending money.
+Other happenings at the picnic include a traditional Polka mass, a German fashion show, a 50/50 raffle each day, and wiener dog races.

 WANT TO GO?